Skip over main navigation

 I have seen someone sleeping rough – how can I help them?

-If you see someone you think is under 18, or is an adult in immediate danger or needing urgent medical care you should call 999.
+If you see someone you think is under 18, or is an adult in immediate danger or needing urgent medical care call 999.

-Visit the Streetlink website for telephone number and an app.
+Visit the Streetlink website to help connect a person sleeping rough to local services.
 Or you can contact us.

 Someone on the street asked me for money for the shelter.
 Do you charge for your shelter?
 And should I give them money?

-All emergency winter accommodation for people who are homeless is free; we do not charge at all, no nightly fees or deposits.
+All local emergency accommodation for people who are found to be homeless is free; there is no charge at all, no nightly fees or deposits.

 Can I donate clothing/food/other items to you?
 What do you need?

-We frequently update our Giving Goods page with our current needs.
+We frequently update our Giving Goods page.
+Have a look there for what our current needs are.

 Donating money